Contrastive Learning from Synthetic Audio Doppelg\"angers: Results

 \subsection{Ablations and Sensitivity Analysis}

 In \Cref{fig:evals_per_delta}, we study the effect of the perturbation factor $\delta$ on downstream task performance across all tasks for the strongest (\textit{Voice}) architecture with and without additional (FX chain based) augmentations.
-Overall, $\delta=0.25$ appears to give the best result across tasks, with a few notable exceptions like NSynth without augmentations, and LibriCount overall.
+Overall, we found in early experiments that $\delta=0.25$ gives the best results.
+This is observed on the full suite of tasks (with notable exceptions like NSynth without augmentations, and LibriCount overall).
+In \Cref{subsec:increasing_delta}, we discuss why this value might be strongest from the perspective of alignment and uniformity results.